ChristianBrauerJohanssen/MScThesis-2022/README.md

 **Parameterisation:**

-when initialising the model, parameters and grids are set and allocated as dictated in the initialisation in [HAHModel.py](HAHModel.py).
+When initialising the model, parameters and grids are set and allocated as dictated in the initialisation in [HAHModel.py](HAHModel.py).
 Alternative parameter values can be passed as a dictionary with parameter name as key when initialising the model class.

 **Tables:**